The Virtual Meeting Landscape:

 The players in this category are GotoWebinar (Citrix), Cisco WebEx Event Center, Adobe Connect, ClickWebinar, MegaMeeting, iLinc, AnyMeeting, and others.
 Our choice for best-in-class for web-conferencing is WebEx Event Center, closely followed by Citrix GotoWebinar.
 The Webex Event Center is very robust, allows easy integration with other platforms, and is the strongest we have seen when it comes to providing international features which allow you to connect with participants anywhere in the world.
 The Webex Event Center also allows up to 7 video feeds from presenters that can be switched by the moderator.
 The Citrix GotoWebinar presenter interface is unique and allows a lot of behind the scenes control, enabling the pool of presenters to control what the participants will view.
 However, it is more complicated than similar services, such as the complex Citrix GotoWebcast interface.
 The GotoWebinar on-demand edit interface is great and allows for editing and rapid posting.
 The other contenders in this channel all have good features and functionality.
 Some are stronger on monetization, so if that is important to you, MegaMeeting and AnyMeeting (PayPal integration) are worth a look.

 We hope this article provided useful information for you.
 If you have questions or comments, please click here.
 Feel free to share this article if you know someone who would benefit from this information.
-In the next article in this series, we’ll examine Webcast solutions.
-We will wrap up this series with “Tips for Budgeting”, “Executing your Virtual Meetings”, and “Tips for Presenters and Participants”.
-Stay tuned!
+The other articles in this series are on Conferencing and Webcasts.